doceazedo/voolt-frontend-test/README.md

 - If this were a real application, I would prefer to use something like [Fuse.js](https://www.fusejs.io) to handle the searching.
 However, for a technical assignment, I believe it's better not to rely on a library to do all the work for me 😛
 - That being said, it would be cool to implement stuff like fuzzy search with more time.
 Anyways, I'm quite satisfied with the current state.
 - The Figma design used the Basier Circle font, which appears to be a paid font.
 Since I don't have a license for it, I used a similar free alternative instead.
+- I parsed the data and used `Set` and `Map` with only the relevant fields to enable more efficient searching while also preventing duplicate options.
+- The option results are sorted for a better UX, showing options starting with the query first, then labels containing the query, and other options sorted alphabetically.